A focus on place.

 To inform this work, a focus on the data in our 10-parish service area has led us to prioritize six ZIP codes in the area typically referred to as North Baton Rouge.
 Over 124,000 residents live in these neighborhoods that are rich with history and culture and comprise a significant portion of the regional population.
 They are also areas where social and economic challenges are concentrated with respect to transit, crime, and income as a result of disinvestment.

-Through the Empower pillar, Huey and Angelina Wilson Foundation will serve as a catalyst for place-based collaboration focused on improving outcomes for children and families residing in ZIP codes 70802, 70805, 70806, 70807, 70811, and 70812.
+Through the Empower pillar, Huey and Angelina Wilson Foundation will focus on improving outcomes for children and families residing in North Baton Rouge.
 Empower focus areas include:

 - Housing: Programs that create and preserve housing opportunities that serve residents at various income levels;